 - Anyone who knows the van life is for them!

 Not much needs to be said here.
 If you are not comfortable driving a large vehicle in a foreign country, stick to a compact.
 If you prefer hotels or B&Bs and don’t mind being confined to a preset schedule based on reservations, then this is the way to go!
+Or alternatively, look into staying in a highland bothy for a unique Scotland adventure.

 When considering renting a car in Europe, ensure that your policy allows you to take the car on ferries for this itinerary!